davisRoman/git_dag/intro_to_the_dag.md

 - In retrospect, getting a merge conflict on the master branch is VERY BAD.
 Your coworkers would have been very upset!
 How else could we have done this?

+- Couldn't we have merged master into feature?

+> Note: But as much as we fight it, it still happens.
+Have you heard of `continous integration`?

 - So now that the feature branch is merged, let's get rid of it.

 ```